Man Group steps up U.S. push by buying Numeric for initial $219 million

 LONDON British hedge fund firm Man Group has bought U.S. peer Numeric Holdings for an initial $219 million to broaden its computer-driven business and increase its presence in the United States.

-Privately-owned Numeric - which has $14.7 billion of assets under management, mostly owned by institutional investors - was put up for sale last year by private equity firm TA Associates, and Man confirmed last month it was in talks to buy the company.
+Privately-owned Numeric - which has $14.7 billion (8.63614 billion pounds) of assets under management, mostly owned by institutional investors - was put up for sale last year by private equity firm TA Associates, and Man confirmed last month it was in talks to buy the company.

 The acquisition comes days after Man said it was buying another U.S.-based firm, Pine Grove Asset Management, which has about $1 billion in assets.